 Check out the following rundown on student loan consolidation to find out whether or not it’s right for you.

 The U.S. Department of Education allows you to consolidate your federal student loans with a Direct Consolidation Loan.
-The omelet of the above analogy, this loan allows you to combine multiple loans into a new loan for a single monthly payment, instead of the confusing barrage of loan payments that many students are stuck with after graduation.
+Like the omelet in the above analogy, this loan allows you to combine multiple loans into a new loan for a single monthly payment, instead of the confusing barrage of loan payments that many students are stuck with after graduation.
 However, only certain federal loans are eligible.

 Another plus is that it’s free to apply, and anyone can, as long as their loans are in repayment or in the grace period.
 You can download an application at StudentLoans.gov and submit by mail, or complete and submit it online.